lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - An Azure Key Vault is also created (with the naming convention `kv-<HostPoolName without dashes and in lowercase>` via the `GetKeyVaultName()` function of the `$HostPool` PowerShell class) on the dedicated resource group.
 This KeyVault is secured via a Private Endpoint and the required DNS configuration is also created.
 This KeyVault is deployed for testing purpose only and is not used for the moment.
 - A Pooled Hostpool is also created.
 - A Desktop Application Group is also created (with the naming convention `<HostPoolName>- DAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Desktop Application Group Users` AD security group.
-- A Remote Application Group is also created (with the naming convention `<HostPoolName>-RAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Desktop Application Group Users` AD security group.
+- A Remote Application Group is also created (with the naming convention `<HostPoolName>- RAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Desktop Application Group Users` AD security group.
 Two random applications from the Start Menu are added to this Aplication Group.
 - A Workspace is also created (with the naming convention `ws-<HostPoolName>` via the `GetAzAvdWorkSpaceName()` function of the `$HostPool` PowerShell class)
 - The Session Hosts are added to the HostPool and are either AD Domain joined or EntraID joined (depending of the identity provider configured).
 If Entra ID is the used identity provider a dynamic group is created with the following naming convention :  `<HostPoolName> - Devices`
-- A Log Analytics Workspace is also deployed (with the naming convention `log-<HostPoolName>`) and the Session Hosts are connected to it.
+- A Log Analytics Workspace is also deployed (with the naming convention `log-<HostPoolName>`via the `GetLogAnalyticsWorkSpaceName()` function of the `$HostPool` PowerShell class) and the Session Hosts are connected to it.
 More details can be found [here](https://learn.microsoft.com/en-us/training/modules/monitor-manage-performance-health/3-log-analytics-workspace-for-azure-monitor) and [here](https://www.rozemuller.com/deploy-azure-monitor-for-windows-virtual-desktop-automated/#update-25-03-2021).
 - The [Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview) is also installed on the Session Hosts and the configured event logs and performance counters are collected via a dedicated [Data Collection Rule](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-rule-overview?tabs=portal).

 ### New-AzAvdPersonalHostPoolSetup